Greece sold 1.3 billion euros ($1.38 billion) of three-month T-bills to refinance a maturing issue, the country's debt agency PDMA said on Wednesday.

-The three-month paper was sold at a yield of 2.70 percent, unchanged from a previous sale last month.
-The amount raised included 262.5 million euros in non-competitive bids.
+The three-month paper was sold at a yield of 2.70 percent, unchanged from a previous sale earlier this month.
+The amount raised included 300 million euros in non-competitive bids.

-The sale's bid-to-cover ratio was 1.30, unchanged from the previous auction in January.
+The sale's bid-to-cover ratio was 1.30, unchanged from the previous auction on March 8.